viguice/keycloak-traefik-grafana-compose/README.md

+> The official developer [Dominik Guhr](https://github.com/DGuhr) of the Keycloak from Red Hat has put an star on this repository

 1. Requires [Docker](https://docs.docker.com/engine/install/) with [Compose](https://docs.docker.com/compose/install/)
 2. Parameterized using variables in the `.env` file
 3. Up the project using command `docker compose up -d --wait`